mohamedaboeleinen/sparkify-datawarehouse/README.md

         postgres=# \c dwhstaging

          You are now connected to database "dwhstaging" as user "postgres".

         dwhstaging=# GRANT ALL  ON SCHEMA public TO admin;

          GRANT

         dwhstaging=# GRANT ALL  ON SCHEMA public TO admin;
+6. You need to provide the path to configuration file in sql_queries.py and etl-notebook.ipynb (You can use the template proovided in dwh.cfg)